Golf drop rules: How does a drop work in golf?

 Dropping in golf can take a while to get the hang of, particularly if you’re new to the game.
 However, read up on the rules mentioned above and refer to this guide the next time you need to take a drop.
 You’ll be dropping with confidence in no time.

-Specialist golf insurance with Golf Care
+Specialist golf insurance through Golf Care

 Being clued up on the rules when it comes to dropping in golf will make you a more competent and confident player.
+However, if you play golf regularly, you might want to consider specialist golf insurance to help financially protect you and your golf equipment.
+Get a quote online today.